Geodesic Causal Inference: Consistency and rates of convergence

 for some positive constant $C_0$ depending only on $\eta_0$. \end{assumption}

-This is a Lipschitz-type condition to control the criterion function (\ref{eq:Qn}) that involves the geodesics $\gamma_{\mu(X_i), Y_i}$.
-When the space $\Omega$ is a CAT($0$) space (i.e., a geodesic metric space that is globally non-positively curved in the sense of Alexandrov), this assumption is automatically satisfied.
-Many metric spaces of statistical interest are CAT($0$) spaces, such as the Wasserstein space of univariate distributions, the space of networks expressed as graph Laplacians with the (power) Frobenius metric, covariance/correlation matrices with the affine-invariant metric \citep{than:23}, the Cholesky metric \citep{lin:19:1} and various other metrics \citep{pigo:14}, as well as phylogenetic tree space with the BHV metric \citep{bill:01,mull:21:5}.
+Assumption~\ref{Ass:geodesic-dist} provides a uniform Lipschitz control on geodesic interpolations with respect to their starting points, which is essential for analyzing the empirical objective function in \eqref{eq:qnt}.
+When the space $\mathcal{M}$ is a CAT($0$) space (i.e., a geodesic metric space that is globally non-positively curved in the sense of Alexandrov) \citep{stur:03}, this assumption is automatically satisfied.
+Many metric spaces of statistical interest are CAT($0$) spaces, such as the Wasserstein space of univariate distributions, the space of networks expressed as graph Laplacians with the (power) Frobenius metric, SPD matrices with the affine-invariant metric \citep{than:23}, the Log-Cholesky metric \citep{lin:19:1} and various other metrics \citep{pigo:14}, as well as phylogenetic tree space with the BHV metric \citep{bill:01}.
 Assumption \ref{Ass:geodesic-dist} also holds for some relevant positively curved spaces such as open hemispheres or orthants of spheres that are relevant for compositional data with the Riemannian metric; these spaces are not CAT(0), see Example \ref{exm:com}.